What is Range?

 Here's a sample data set:

-In this data set, the only numbers you have to worry about are the lowest (5) and the highest (68).
+In this data set, you don't have to worry about possible input values or possible output values.
+The only numbers you have to worry about are the lowest (5) and the highest (68).
 The range of this data set can be found by following the formula:

-Range can be helpful, but it's limited because it includes all values — even the outliers.
-For instance, if a data set includes a bunch of clustered numbers and one that's hanging out way out in left field (for instance: 4, 5, 8, 12, 23, 162), calculating the range might not be too helpful.
+Range can be helpful, but it's limited because it includes all extreme values — from the lowest value to the highest and even the outliers.
+For instance, if a statistical data set includes a bunch of clustered numbers and one that's hanging out way out in left field (for instance: 4, 5, 8, 12, 23, 162), calculating the range might not be too helpful.

 On the other hand, range can be helpful when you're trying to figure out just how spread out the numbers in a data set actually are.